Kseniadv/BI_project_single_cell/README.md

 Then the cells were grouped into clusters.
 Cluster-specific genes were identified from the differential gene expression data, as well as cell-specific markers, which allowed them to be annotated.

-Clustering by subset of marker genes is shown in the figure below:
+Expression of subset-defining markers and T cell checkpoints is shown in the figure below:

 ![](pictures/umap_marker_genes.png)